Skip to content

 The risk of cancer coming back is different for each person and depends on many things, including the type and stage of cancer, genetic factors, type of treatment and time since treatment.
 Your specialist can discuss your risk with you.

 Even when there is no evidence of active cancer in the body, many doctors are wary of using the term “cure” because undetected cancer cells can remain in the body after treatment, causing the cancer to return.
 Instead they may talk about the “five-year survival rate”.
-Australia has among the best survival rates for cancer in the world.
+The survival rates for cancer in Australia are among the best in the world.

 How accurate are the statistics?